Last Updated on

 A super interesting rhubarb and fennel combo cocktail!
 Also, a home bar essential collection.

 Way back when we first started exploring how to make cocktails, we essentially had an old souvenir shot glass and an old juice glass that came home with us from college years ago!
-While our setup worked for the simple cocktails we used to make, but as we started to explore the world of craft cocktails we realized that our home bar collection was severely lacking.
+Our setup worked for the simple cocktails we used to make, pretty well.
+But, as we started to explore the world of craft cocktails we realized that our home bar collection was severely lacking, too.

 While it is good to have lots of bottles, a really good home bar needs some attractive glassware and tools to help you take your drinks to the next level.
 While it used to be fine to serve drinks in plastic cups, at some point it is good to grow up and get some good looking glasses.
 It also is fun to be able to get some different styles that not only look cool, but serve an actual purpose!